 a.
-Any church or group of churches exempt from the state income tax levied by § 26-51-101 et seq. when operating a child welfare agency shall be exempt from obtaining a license to operate the facility by the receipt by the Child Welfare Agency Review Board of written request therefore, together with the written verifications;
+Any church or group of churches that are exempt from the state income tax levied by § 26-51-101 et seq. when operating a child welfare agency, shall be exempt from obtaining a license to operate the facility by receipt from the Child Welfare Agency Review Board of written request therefore, together with the written verifications;